Glendale Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Glendale Elementary School's student population of 223 students has stayed relatively flat over five school years.
+- Glendale Elementary School's student population of 191 students has declined by 21% over five school years.

 |Grades Offered||Grades Kindergarten-8|